baskotaaashu/ELK-Stack-Project1/README.md

 These Beats allow us to collect the following information from each machine:
 - _Filebeat monitors the log files and collects log events from the host.
   In this project,Filebeat collects and parse logs written by local syslog server of the webservers.
 For example, we can track the ssh login attempts in the webservers.
-The following screenshot displays the successful test ssh login in the webserver Web-2 from Kibana portal._
+The following screenshot displays the successful ssh login in the webserver Web-2 from Kibana portal._

   ![Kibana dilspaying ssh login attempt on Web-2](Diagrams/web-2_ssh_login_attempt.png)

-- _Metric beat monitors the server and the services they host and collect their metrics._
+- _Metricbeat monitors the server and the services they host and collect their metrics._
   _In this project, Metricbeat gathers the metrics from the docker container dvwa(d*mn vuulnerable web application)._
   _For example, we can track the cpu usage of the dvwa docket container.
 The following screenshot displays the cpu usage of dvwa container from the Kibana portal._